murilovmachado/axie-infinity/README.md

 ## Welcome
 Hi there, welcome to our scholarship.
 We're glad to have you on the team.
-Here's a chance for you to make an income while playing this charming game called Axie Infinity.Are you ready for the challenge?
+Here's a chance for you to make an income while playing this charming game called Axie Infinity.

+Are you ready for the challenge?
 If yes, read through this page, and apply for our scholarship program.
 We'll take a look at your profile and contact you if we think you're a good fit.

+Apply now!

 ## Rules